Time-Coder/PyGPU/README.md

 gpu.add_mission(image4)
 ```
 Be attention, their are some special rules for adding mission:

 	* image1 to 4 must have the same size

 	* varying arguments in kernel function must be in global pointer type.
 And global pointer arguments must be set in each ``add_mission`` time.

-	* fixed arguments in kernel function must be non-pointer type or local pointer
+	* fixed arguments in kernel function must be non-pointer type or constant pointer

 7. **Process all the missions at the same time**
 Just use ``gpu.run()`` is OK.